 If decorating stresses you out, you are doing it wrong.
 Doing up your home your way can be fulfilling only if you have identified what works best for you.
 This is where the idea of comfort decorating comes in.
 Feelings over aesthetics, nostalgia over trends.
-Maximalism allows you to embrace all your quirks and let it reflect in the way your house looks.
+Maximalism allows you to embrace all your quirks and let them reflect in the way your house looks.
 The results may be a little kitsch.
 But is that really a problem?
 Here are five fail-proof ways in which you can welcome back maximalist decor.

 5-Fool Proof Ways: How To Do Up Your House In The Maximalist Trend